DanHodges/TheologicalDictionary/deification-see-theosis.md

 # Deification (see Theosis)
-Definition of Deification (see Theosis) coming soon.
+The definition of Deification (see Theosis) is coming soon!